ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: MPEG Audio 1, 2 Layer I

 Description: Frames corresponds to Audio Frames of a Layer I bitstream as defined in [@!ISO.11172-3].
-Corresponding ACM wFormatTag : 0x0050

 Initialization: none